denny/ShinyCMS-ruby/docs/Developers/model-concerns.md

 * HasToken        - common behaviour for models with UUID token attributes
 * HasVotes        - pulls in ActsAsVotable, plus method to get URL-safe class name
 * SoftDelete      - adds soft delete (from acts_as_paranoid gem)

-* ShinyEmail      - sets/searches/validates canonical_email as well as email

 * HasSlug                - for models with a slug attribute (usually for URLs)
 * HasSlugUniqueInMonth   - slug is only unique within a month (includes HasSlug)